ethyca/fides/docs/fides/docs/development/code_style.md

 ## Pre-Commit Hooks

-Fidesctl includes a `.pre-commit-config.yaml` to facilitate running CI checks before pushing up to a PR.
+Fides includes a `.pre-commit-config.yaml` to facilitate running CI checks before pushing up to a PR.
 The `pre-commit` package is included in the `dev-requirements.txt`.
 Once that is installed, follow these steps to get up and running:

 1. `pre-commit install` - This is a one-time setup step to create the git pre-commit hooks.
 1. These pre-commit hooks will now run automatically.
 However you can also use `pre-commit run` to run them manually once all of your changes have been staged.